sematext/docs/docs/synthetics/browser-monitor.md

 * **Name** - Name of the monitor.
 Max length is 255 characters.
 * **Interval** - Monitor execution interval.
 Supported intervals are 5m, 10m, 15m, 30m, 1h.
 * **Device type** - Determines which device will be emulated during monitor execution by setting the appropriate User-Agent and Viewport/Resolution.
 * **Consecutive Runs** - Reruns the monitor immediately after a failure, with the option to retry up to five times before marking the run as failed, thus preventing false positive alerts in the event of intermittent network issues.
-It is important to distinguish this configuration from the 'Alert after N consecutive failures from a specific location' setting within the 'Configure Alerts' tab, as the latter aims to withhold alerts until the monitor has failed N times, while the consecutive runs setting doesn't count the monitor as failed after N retry attempts.
 * **Locations** - List of locations the monitor will be run from.

 Note that multiple monitors created in the same **Create Browser Monitor** flow will have different names, intervals and devices, but share the same locations, **User Journey** settings and **Alert Conditions**, which lets you quickly set up multiple monitors with different devices for the same use case.